iagoleal/iagoleal.github.io/content/posts/dynamic-programming.md

 The previous discussion proves that we can get convergence in a single pass.
 Now, all that is left is to arrange the proof into an algorithm.
-It works the same as value iteration except that it it first sorts the states and only performs a single pass.
+It works the same as value iteration except that it first sorts the states and only performs a single pass.

 ```julia